 - Surprisingly, the entrance to the Canadian Stamp Collection

 These and the museum itself were all fantastic (do allow yourself at least 3 hours as there is so much to see) but the insta highlight for me was the Morning Star.
-The Morning Star is a dome which rises 7 stories above the ground floor of the museum.
+The Morning Star is a dome that rises 7 stories above the ground floor of the museum.

 Painted in 1993, the dome features an abstract painting by Alex Janvier.
 The white central area of the painting represents the morning star.
 The four distinctive colorful areas in the outside ring represent a period in Canadian native history.
 The painting is a commentary on the clashes which took place between the native culture of Canada and the Europeans who arrived in North America.